ozanoguz/fgt-oci-hol/readme.md

 ### Step 2.1: Deploy FortiGate cluster using Terraform

-Click link below which is redirecting to Oracle Stacks service, the service using Terraform behind the scenes.
+Click link below using same browser you used to login OCI.
+Link below will be redirecting to Oracle Stacks service, the service using Terraform behind the scenes.

 |Create Lab Environment|
 |:-:|